alvarosaavedrad/html-components/README.md

 ### Component 1

-Images in blocks turn off on hover and an icon is displayed.
+Images in blocks turn off on hover and a white plus icon is displayed.
 Image caption becomes red on hover.
 Both image and caption redirect to the post.

 ![Component 1](https://gdurl.com/h5Yi)